MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_consentdelegate.md

 **Returns**: A Consent enum with the user's decision.
 When the SDK requests user consent with this method, the client application should present the URL to the user.
-Client applications should provide some means of obtaining user consent and return the appropriate Consent enum that corresponds to the user's decision.
+Client applications should provide some means of obtaining user consent and return the appropriate Consent enum that corresponds to the user's decision.n.